List of monsters in Marvel Comics: Miclas

 Miclas is a monster that first appeared in Fantastic Four #347 and was created by Walt Simonson, Arthur Adams, and Eiji Tsuburaya.

-Miclas is a giant monster that was among the monsters of Monster Isle that were captured by the Skrulls.
+Miclas is a giant monster who was among the monsters of Monster Isle that were captured by the Skrulls.

 Molten Man-Thing

 The Molten Man-Thing is a giant lava monster created by Stan Lee, Jack Kirby (pencils), and Steve Ditko (inker).
 He first appeared in Tales of Suspense #7 (1960).

-The Molten Man-Thing escaped from an erupting volcano on a South Pacific Island.
-The creature stumbled into a nearby village where he encountered Frank Harper, a vacationing pilot.
-Harper blasted him with cool air in a wind tunnel at a nearby airport.
-The Molten Man-Thing fell back into the volcano.
+Initially residing in a volcano, the Molten Man-Thing escapes and stumbles into a nearby village, where he encounters Frank Harper, a vacationing pilot.
+Harper blasts him with cool air in a wind tunnel, allowing the Molten Man-Thing to be brought back to the volcano.
+The series Marvel Universe retroactively established Harper to be Makkari, one of the Eternals.

-In Marvel Universe #4, Frank Harper is retconned as Makkari, one of the Eternals.
-It is also suggested that the Molten Man-Thing is one of the Deviant Mutates.

-An enchanted paint duplicate of the Molten Man-Thing later attacked New York.

 Monster from Mars

 The Monster from Mars is a creature from the film of the same name who first appeared in Fantastic Four #3 and was created by Stan Lee and Jack Kirby.

 The Miracle Man brought the giant display of the creature to life through hypnosis so that he could steal an atomic tank from the U.S. military and fight the Fantastic Four.
 The Monster from Mars display was destroyed by the Human Torch.